MaxWasUnavailable/LethalModDataLib/README.md

 ## Tips

-- The library automatically removes the paired moddata when a save is deleted, so handle this accordingly in your mod.
+- The library automatically removes the paired .moddata file when a save is deleted, so handle this accordingly in your mod. (e.g. by hooking into the `PostDeleteFileEvent` event from `LethalEventsLib`)
 - Validate your data after loading, if you expect it to be in a certain state.
 If a value is missing when it is loaded, it will be set to the type's `default` value (0, null, etc...).
+This can be done in e.g. the `PostLoad` method of a `ModDataContainer` or in the method that loads the data.
+For attribute-based saving and loading, you can use the `PostLoadGameEvent` event from `LethalEventsLib` to validate the data after it has been loaded.
+- Lethal Company sets its current save file to the last selected/loaded save file on game start.
+Keep this in mind if you are using the `SaveLocation.CurrentSave` parameter, and are manually handling saving and/or loading.
+This is not a concern if you are using the attribute without manual handling, or if you are using the `SaveLocation.GeneralSave` parameter.